Building tree annotation with a spreadsheet

 12

-We next fill the subject noun phrase cell structure created in (7) with the NP-SBJ tag, resulting in (8).
-There is no indexing with NP-SBJ because all consecutive instances of NP-SBJ (A1:A4) belong to the same phrase.
+We next fill the subject noun phrase cell structure created in spreadsheet (7) with the NP-SBJ tag, resulting in spreadsheet (8).
+Note how all consecutive instances of NP-SBJ (A1:A4) belong to the same phrase.

 (8)